petercai/notes/Android/Android app.md

 The inflate() is the fragment equivalent of activity’s setContentView() method, as it’s used to inflate the fragment’s layout into a hierarchy of View objects.

+### Navigation

 Navigate between screens using the Navigation component.
-The Navigation component is part of Android Jetpack
+The Navigation component is part of Android Jetpack.
+It’s extremely flexible, and simplifies many of the complexities of fragment navigation— such as fragment transactions and back stack manipulation.

+Navigating between fragments is comprised of three main parts:
+- A navigation grap
+	The navigation graph holds all of the navigation-related information that your app requires, and describes the possible paths the user can take when navigating the app.
+- A navigation host
+	A navigation host is an empty container that’s used to display the fragment you navigate to.
+You add the navigation host to your activity’s layout.
+- A navigation controller
+	The navigation controller controls which fragment is displayed in the navigation host as the user navigates through the app.